Hong Kong: Political reforms and sociopolitical issues

 The Joint Declaration guarantees the Basic Law of Hong Kong for 50 years after the handover.
-It does not specify how Hong Kong will be governed after 2047, and the central government's role in determining the territory's future system of government is the subject of political debate and speculation.
-Hong Kong's political and judicial systems may be integrated with China's at that time, or the territory may continue to be administered separately.
-However, in response to large-scale protests in 2019 and 2020, the Standing Committee of the National People's Congress passed the controversial Hong Kong national security law.
+According to legal scholar Albert Chen, the Basic Law does not have an expiry date and is, unless amended, of continuing validity.
+In response to large-scale protests in 2019 and 2020, the Standing Committee of the National People's Congress passed the controversial Hong Kong national security law.
 The law criminalises secession, subversion, terrorism and collusion with foreign elements and establishes the Office for Safeguarding National Security of the CPG in the HKSAR, an investigative office under Central People's Government authority immune from HKSAR jurisdiction.
 Some of the aforementioned acts were previously considered protected speech under Hong Kong law.
 The United Kingdom considers the law to be a serious violation of the Joint Declaration.
 In October 2020, the Hong Kong Police arrested seven pro-democracy politicians over tussles with pro-Beijing politicians in the Legislative Council in May.
-They were charged with contempt and interfering with members of the council, while none of the pro-Beijing lawmakers were detained.
+They were charged with contempt and with interfering with council members, while none of the pro-Beijing lawmakers were detained.
 Annual commemorations of the 1989 Tiananmen Square protests and massacre were also cancelled amidst fears of violating the national security law.
-In March 2021, the Chinese central government unilaterally changed Hong Kong's electoral system and established the Candidate Eligibility Review Committee, which would be tasked with screening and evaluating political candidates for their "patriotism", effectively crushing the remainder of the pro-democracy camp.
+In March 2021, the Chinese central government changed Hong Kong's electoral system and established the Candidate Eligibility Review Committee, which would be tasked with screening and evaluating political candidates for their "patriotism", effectively crushing the remainder of the pro-democracy camp.